FAQ

 Solar electric systems are generally useful for 30 years or more.
 SunPeak's panels come with a 25-year production warranty, ensuring that the system is running at maximum efficiency throughout its useful life.

 Solar provides a tremendous opportunity to demonstrate and communicate your company’s commitment to sustainability and long-term cost controls.
 These two powerful marketing messages resonate not only with customers, but with other important business stakeholders, including employees.
-As worldwide concerns continue to grow regarding climate change, industrial pollution and the depletion of fossil fuels, companies have a unique opportunity to stand out against competitors by taking a proactive approach.
-SunPeak includes SolarLog monitoring software on every installation, showing both historical and real-time energy production.
-This can be showcased on a website, or even displayed on a physical monitor in the entrance lobby as many of our clients choose to do.
+As worldwide concerns continue to grow regarding climate change, industrial pollution, and the depletion of fossil fuels, companies have a unique opportunity to stand out amongst their competitors by taking a proactive approach.

 A building permit is normally required, but requirements may vary depending on your local jurisdictional rules.
 SunPeak takes care of all permitting, paperwork and inspections on behalf of the customer.